VTrain.net

 American - British differences Status

 Usage and pronunciation differences between American and British English, with phonetic transcriptions where necessary.
-Topics include: Misc, Basic words, Clothing, Food, Furniture, Jobs, Objects, Places, People, Transport.
+The following topics are covered: Misc, Basic words, Clothing, Food, Furniture, Jobs, Objects, Places, People, Transport.

 Sample: